-Our Board of Directors sets the tone for our company and has implemented strong governance practices.
+Our Board sets the tone for our company and has implemented strong governance practices.
 Implicit in this philosophy is the importance of sound corporate governance.
 Certain corporate governance highlights include the following:

-- Fully independent Board committees - All of our directors are independent except for our CEO - Independent Chairman of the Board - Annual Board and committee self-assessments. - Independent directors meet regularly without management present - A commitment to diversity, equity, and inclusion - A diverse Board makeup with two women and one ethnic or racially diverse member
+- Fully independent Audit, Compensation, and Nominations and Corporate Governance Committees - All of our directors are independent except for our CEO - Independent Chairman of the Board - Annual Board and committee self-assessments - Independent directors meet regularly without management present - A commitment to diversity, equity, and inclusion - A diverse Board makeup with two women and one ethnic or racially diverse member

 We are subject to rigorous controls and audits.
 Our risk management teams ensure compliance with applicable laws and regulations and coordinate with subject-matter experts throughout the business to identify, monitor, and mitigate material risks.
 We leverage the latest encryption configurations and cybertechnologies on our systems, devices, and third-party connections and review vendor encryption to ensure proper information security safeguards are maintained.
-Recently, we completed penetration testing by a third-party vendor who found zero vulnerabilities of external hosts out of a list of 48 possible vulnerabilities.